 The biggest difference between an adjustable-rate mortgage and a fixed-rate mortgage is that with an ARM, your interest rate will change after a certain period.
 With a fixed-rate mortgage, as discussed in a previous First Timer Primer, your interest rate is locked in and your payment will be the same every month for the duration of the loan.

 As the name suggests, adjustable rate mortgages adjust.
-After an initial interest rate period, your lender will determine a new interest rate periodically, using calculations based on a measure of interest rates — like the constant maturity Treasury index, the Cost of Funds Index, or the London Interbank Offered Rate.
+After an initial interest rate period, your lender will determine a new interest rate periodically, using calculations based on a measure of interest rates — like the constant maturity Treasury index or the Cost of Funds Index.

 The lender adds a set number of percentage points, or “the margin,” to the index rate to determine your interest rate.
 The margin is quoted to you when you are choosing a loan and is usually constant.
 The adjustment period, or the period of time between rate changes, can vary from every month, to every year, to every five years.

 An ARM is a bit of a gamble: if interest rates seem to be dropping, getting an ARM instead of a fixed-rate mortgage could mean that you’ll pay less in interest overall.
 But if rates go up, you’ll end up paying more.
 In return for taking on a bit of risk, lenders often offer a lower interest rate for the initial period.

 How much can the rate adjust?